mf2vec-dev/mf2ff/docs/user-guide.md

 - `ligtable_switch_lig_to_dlig` to switch to the `dlig` feature for following ligatures in ligtable commands
 - `ligtable_switch_lig_to_hlig` to switch to the `hlig` feature for following ligatures in ligtable commands

-Similar to the attachment points extension, you can also change the prefix of the ligtable switch macros:
+Similar to the other extensions, the prefix of the ligtable switch macros can be changed:

 |||
 |-|-|